deepakraj-dj/Cloud-Engineer/AWS/Auto_Scaling_EC2_Architecture + Terraform + Docker/Readme.md

 - Key technical decisions you made

 ## Prerequisites
+- AWS account with appropriate IAM permissions
+- ECR repository created
-- AWS CLI configured
+- SNS topic configured for email alerts
-- Docker installed

 ## How to Run
 Step by step commands to deploy this